Utah's Limestone Industry, and Utah's Railroads

 Flintkote bought Utah Lime and Stone Company on June 24, 1958.
 (New York Times, June 25, 1958)

-U. S. Lime to Flintkote, to Chemical Lime
+U. S. Lime to Flintkote, to Genstar Lime, to Chemstar Lime, to Chemical Lime

 At Flux and Dolomite, the plants were operated by U. S. Lime Co., a division of Flintkote Company.
 U. S. Lime Company, along with Utah Lime and Stone Company, were the focus of Flintkote's Utah operations.
 The Utah Lime and Stone Company quarry is located at the railroad station known as Flux.

-In 1986, Imasco Limited, now known as Imperial Tobacco Canada Limited, acquired Genstar.
-From mid 1986 through September 2003, Flintkote was an indirect wholly-owned subsidiary of Imasco.
-Shortly after its takeover of Genstar, Imasco sold all of Flintkote's operating businesses to various third parties.
-In the case of the stone, gypsum, roofing and lime businesses, Imasco transferred Flintkote non-asbestos assets and liabilities for each division to separate, newly-formed subsidiary corporations (Newco Lime Co., for Flintkote's lime business).
+In May 1986, Imasco Limited (Imperial and Associates Co.) acquired Genstar as an indirect subsidiary in one of the biggest takeovers in Canadian history.
+Genstar was a diversified holding company, and shortly after its takeover of Genstar, Imasco began transferring all of Flintkote's operating businesses to various third parties.
+In the case of the stone, gypsum, roofing and lime businesses, Imasco transferred Flintkote non-asbestos assets and liabilities to a new subsidiaries created for the purpose; Newco Lime Co., for Flintkote's lime business.
 Imasco then sold these newly-formed Flintkote subsidiaries to third-party purchasers.
 Flintkote's lime business manufactured and distributed various lime products, including high calcium, dolomitic quicklime and hydrates.
-It was sold to Chemical Lime Company. (this may contradict other information that Chemical Lime bought Genstar's lime business in 1996)
+Genstar sold the Flintkote lime business to Chemical Lime Company in 1994.

-In May 2004 Flintkote declared bankruptcy as a result of class action asbestos litigation by 157,000 claimants, along with 2,800 employees of Flintkote's asbestos mine in Canada.
+In May 2004 Flintkote, as a subsidiary of Genstar, then of Imasco, declared bankruptcy as a result of class action asbestos litigation by 157,000 claimants, along with 2,800 employees of Flintkote's asbestos mine in Canada.